OpenEvalProject/evals/manuscripts/elife-88135/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/03cve4549 Institute for Immunology and School of Medicine, Tsinghua University Beijing China
+1. Institute for Immunology and School of Medicine, Tsinghua University Beijing China ([ROR:03cve4549](https://ror.org/03cve4549))
-2. https://ror.org/05kje8j93 Tsinghua-Peking Center for Life Sciences, Tsinghua University Beijing China
+2. Tsinghua-Peking Center for Life Sciences, Tsinghua University Beijing China ([ROR:05kje8j93](https://ror.org/05kje8j93))
 3. Beijing Key Laboratory for Immunological Research on Chronic Diseases Beijing China
-4. https://ror.org/03zjqec80 Arthritis and Tissue Degeneration Program and the David Z. Rosensweig Genomics Research Center, Hospital for Special Surgery New York United States
+4. Arthritis and Tissue Degeneration Program and the David Z. Rosensweig Genomics Research Center, Hospital for Special Surgery New York United States ([ROR:03zjqec80](https://ror.org/03zjqec80))
-5. https://ror.org/02r109517 Department of Medicine, Weill Cornell Medical College New York United States
+5. Department of Medicine, Weill Cornell Medical College New York United States ([ROR:02r109517](https://ror.org/02r109517))

 † Corresponding author

 ## Abstract

 Notch-RBP-J signaling plays an essential role in the maintenance of myeloid homeostasis.
 However, its role in monocyte cell fate decisions is not fully understood.
-Here, we showed that conditional deletion of transcription factor RBP-J in myeloid cells resulted in marked accumulation of blood Ly6C lo monocytes that highly expressed chemokine receptor CCR2.
-Bone marrow transplantation and parabiosis experiments revealed a cell-intrinsic requirement of RBP-J for controlling blood Ly6C lo CCR2 hi monocytes.
-RBP-J-deficient Ly6C lo monocytes exhibited enhanced capacity competing with wildtype counterparts in blood circulation.
-In accordance with alterations of circulating monocytes, RBP-J deficiency led to markedly increased population of lung tissues with Ly6C lo monocytes and CD16.2 + interstitial macrophages.
+Here, we showed that conditional deletion of transcription factor RBP-J in myeloid cells resulted in marked accumulation of blood Ly6Clo monocytes that highly expressed chemokine receptor CCR2.
+Bone marrow transplantation and parabiosis experiments revealed a cell-intrinsic requirement of RBP-J for controlling blood Ly6CloCCR2hi monocytes.
+RBP-J-deficient Ly6Clo monocytes exhibited enhanced capacity competing with wildtype counterparts in blood circulation.
+In accordance with alterations of circulating monocytes, RBP-J deficiency led to markedly increased population of lung tissues with Ly6Clo monocytes and CD16.2+ interstitial macrophages.
 Furthermore, RBP-J deficiency-associated phenotypes could be genetically corrected by further deleting Ccr2 in myeloid cells.
-These results demonstrate that RBP-J functions as a crucial regulator of blood Ly6C lo monocytes and thus derived lung-resident myeloid populations, at least in part through regulation of CCR2.
+These results demonstrate that RBP-J functions as a crucial regulator of blood Ly6Clo monocytes and thus derived lung-resident myeloid populations, at least in part through regulation of CCR2.

 ## Introduction